Meeting the Locals

 Continuing around the wall of this second large cave is an entrance to a cave big enough to sleep about thirty people, and it has waist high rock storage shelves around it, as well.
 Once he has a tribe living in here with him this will be the single women’s quarters.
 After that is another slightly downward sloping passageway, followed by the entrance to another cave like the first one on this wall, for the single men to live in.

 Just to the right of the entrance into this area is another passageway sloping down to a large cave under the single men’s quarters and the middle cavern.
-This cave is well down and below the permafrost with lots of stone shelf storage, as it’s the tribe’s natural refrigerator / freezer.
+This is an ice cave well below the ground with lots of stone shelf storage, as it’s the tribe’s natural refrigerator / freezer.

 “Yes, David.
 Except I want the hands to be covered with removable gloves, in case I need to have my hands totally free.
 I also want a helmet unit that looks like an animal skull, and has a drop down faceplate.”